win21H2/win21H2/README.md

 <a href="https://github.com/win21H2/Project-Silent-Willow-Main-Application---Mobile">Project-Silent-Willow-Main-Application---Mobile</a><br><br>
 <a href="https://github.com/win21H2/Project-Silent-Willow-Main-Application---Desktop-CLI">Project-Silent-Willow-Main-Application---Desktop</a><br><br>
 <a href="https://github.com/win21H2/Image-Recognition-win21H2">Image-Recognition-win21H2*</a><br><br>
-*This repository is deprecated and the contents are moving to <a href="https://github.com/win21H2/Project-Silent-Willow">Project-Silent-Willow</a>
+*This repository is deprecated and its contents are moving to <a href="https://github.com/win21H2/Project-Silent-Willow">Project-Silent-Willow</a>

 <br><br><br>
 <details>